Halloween events in Cornwall 2025

 Mayfair Car Park, Tintagel

-In the evening, there’s an ancestral ceremony to honour those who have passed and, this year, to celebrate its tenth anniversary, there will be a ceremonial performance from Mexico’s Day of the Dead celebrations.
 Expect fantastical costumes, rousing music, and a real spectacle, whether you celebrate Samhain or just love all things spooky.
 It’s on whatever the weather, so bring warm, waterproof clothing and a torch!
 If you get peckish, there will be food stalls and plenty of places to eat in the village itself.
-Head to the Mayfair Car Park on the 26th of October where celebrations begin from midday.
+Head to the Mayfair Car Park on the 25th of October, where celebrations begin from 2pm.
 Anyone under 18 needs to be accompanied by an adult, and you’ll need to book tickets online beforehand.

 Gruesome goings-on for grown ups